-Sean Kelly (PhD, Sociology; University of Wisconsin-Madison) is Professor and Director of PhD Studies in the Department of Administrative and Policy Studies.
+Sean Kelly (PhD, Sociology; University of Wisconsin-Madison) is Professor in the School of Education.
 He studies the social organization of schools, student engagement, and teacher effectiveness.
 He advises MA, MED, EdD, and PhD students in two programs of study: Education Leadership and Social and Comparative Analysis in Education.
-Dr. Kelly’s current research includes a National Science Foundation funded study of classroom discourse (with colleagues in computer science and teacher education), and research on teacher effectiveness (with colleagues in the economics of education) supported by the Institute of Education Sciences.
+Dr. Kelly’s current research includes a National Science Foundation funded study of classroom discourse (with colleagues in computer science and teacher education), research on teacher effectiveness (with colleagues in the economics of education) supported by the Institute of Education Sciences, and a Mindset Scholars Network funded study of teacher practices that promote equity in engagement and learning (with colleagues in computer science and educational psychology).
 Dr. Kelly serves as co-editor of the American Educational Research Journal.
 Read more about recent research on:

 - Fine-grained observational measurement of instruction (Hechinger Report article on study results reported in the October issue of Educational Researcher)

 - Tracking, instructional practices, and text complexity for middle school struggling readers in the journal Reading Research Quarterly

 - School-to-school differences in instructional practice in the journal Urban Education

 Automating the Measurement and Assessment of Classroom Discourse

 EXP: Collaborative Research: Cyber-Enabled Teacher Discourse Analytics to Empower Teacher Learning (National Science Foundation, $499,394; Pitt subcontract: $236,928).

 Tailoring Teaching to Fit the Class: Teaching Practice and Classroom Composition under Random Assignment (Institute for Educational Sciences, $597,706 total; Pitt subcontract: $86,283).